nohn3043-arch/SPL-G1-General-purpose-processor/README.md

 ⚠️ Important Notice:
-All technologies related to this project have been filed for PCT International Patent Application, Patent Application No.: [Fill in your application number].
+All technologies related to this project have been filed for PCT International Patent Application, Patent Application No.: [PCT/CN2026/094913].

 All hardware implementation codes, configuration files and protocol documents are patent-pending technologies.
 They are provided for academic reference only.
 Any form of commercial replication, hardware physical implementation, or patent circumvention design is strictly prohibited.